-Aim 7: Maintain ac ccountability and transparency.
+Aim 7: accumtability and transparancy Maintain accountability and transparency.
 Action 7.1 Maintain up to date documents online and ensure information about the actions of this Plan and the operation of the program are accessible to all interested parties.
 Indicator 7.1.1 Relevant documents are published on the appropriate websites (see Supporting links).
-These include: • the KHMP • annual summary of harvest return data • Annual Quota Report for the following year (published within two weeks of their finalisation and submission to the Australian Government) • KHP Annual Report on the total take of eastern and western grey kangaroos across both the KHP and the ATCW system in each Harvest Zone.
-Action 7.2 Provide opportunities for community feedback on the KHP and KHMP.
+These include: the KHMP annual summary of harvest return data Annual Quota Report for the following year (published within two weeks DEECA DJSIR or of their finalisation and submission to the Australian Government) KHP Annual Report on the take of eastern and western grey kangaroos across both the KHP and the ATCW system in each Harvest Zone. its agents Action 7.2 Provide opportunities for community feedback on the KHP and KHMP.
 Provide Knowledge Articles to the Customer Contact Centre to help respond and refer community enquiries.
-DEECA Indicator 7.2.1 Community enquiries will be responded to in a timely manner.
-DJSIR or its agents Action 7.3 Develop a communication approach to support the KHMP and communication with the community on relevant issues.
+Indicator 7.2.1 Community enquiries will be responded to in a timely manner.
+DJSIR o its agent Action 7.3 Develop a communication approach to support the KHMP and communication with the community on relevant issues.
 Indicator 7.3.1 A stakeholder communication and engagement framework is developed in 2024 to support the implementation of the Plan and a summary version published on the DEECA website.
 DEECA DJSIR or its agents Action 7.4 Collection of data, additional to that which is required under authorisations and licences, is provided by harvesters and processors, and is reported on.
 Indicator 7.4.1 Data on grey kangaroos provided by harvesters and processors, such as the species, sex, and number of joeys euthanised, included in the KHP Annual Report.
 DEECA DJSIR or its agents